(updated on 4/9/2019)

 Lavigna, Robert.
 Employee Engagement Low, Especially in Government (2017)

 Institute for Public Sector Employee Engagement.
-Driving Employee Engagement (2016)
+What is Employee Engagement?
+(2016)

 Genesys.
 Connecting Customer Experience to Employee Engagement (2017)